Many-Body Simulations of the Fast Flavor Instability

 In this work, we present a new many-body framework that explicitly incorporates spatial inhomogeneity into the quantum flavor evolution of a dense neutrino ensemble.
 By extending the standard forward-scattering spin Hamiltonian to include position-dependent initial flavor distributions and utilizing tensor network methods for efficient simulation, we demonstrate that many-body effects manifest in large system sizes before the onset of the FFI.
 Our results represent the first systematic treatment of many-body inhomogeneous flavor evolution in astrophysical environments.

 \textit{Methods --} We start by looking at the solution of the time-dependent many-body Schrodinger equation for a general quantum state

 consisting of $N_\mathrm{sites}$ local, spin-like degrees of freedom $\sigma_i \in \{\uparrow,\downarrow\}$, where $|\uparrow \rangle $ represents an electron flavor state and $|\downarrow \rangle$ represents a muon flavor state.
 We assume two flavors throughout this work.
 This state is fully defined by the rank $N_\mathrm{sites}$ tensor with complex components $g_{\sigma_1,...,\sigma_{N_\mathrm{site}}}$.
 In order to efficiently evolve states with small entanglement entropy, we use the ITensor and ITensorMPS \cite{fishman2022itensor,fishman2022codebase} libraries in Julia.
 These libraries decompose the tensor $g_{\sigma_1,...,\sigma_{N_\mathrm{site}}}$ into a matrix product state (MPS) \cite{vidal2003efficient,vidal2004efficient,verstraete2008matrix,ran_TensorNetworkContractions_2020} and use truncated singular-value decompositions (SVDs) to compress the quantum state \cite{schollwock2011density,paeckel2019time,roggero2021entanglement}.
 The cutoff ($c$) in a SVD determines the threshold below which singular values are discarded when connecting two sites in a tensor network.
 The chosen cutoff selects singular values based on their magnitude, preserving only those above the specified tolerance.
+Specifically, setting $c=1$ retains only a single singular value during truncation, yielding a product state that reproduces the mean-field approximation, while $c=0$ keeps all singular values, allowing full many-body correlations to develop between sites.
+While this adaptive truncation can significantly reduce computational costs, it may also discard important information about the quantum state if the cutoff is too large~\cite{roggero2021entanglement,vidal2003efficient}. consisting of $N_\mathrm{sites}$ local, spin-like degrees of freedom $\sigma_i \in \{\uparrow,\downarrow\}$, where $|\uparrow \rangle $ represents an electron flavor state and $|\downarrow \rangle$ represents a muon flavor state.
+We assume two flavors throughout this work.
+This state is fully defined by the rank $N_\mathrm{sites}$ tensor with complex components $g_{\sigma_1,...,\sigma_{N_\mathrm{site}}}$.
+In order to efficiently evolve states with small entanglement entropy, we use the ITensor and ITensorMPS \cite{fishman2022itensor,fishman2022codebase} libraries in Julia.
+These libraries decompose the tensor $g_{\sigma_1,...,\sigma_{N_\mathrm{site}}}$ into a matrix product state (MPS) \cite{vidal2003efficient,vidal2004efficient,verstraete2008matrix,ran_TensorNetworkContractions_2020} and use truncated singular-value decompositions (SVDs) to compress the quantum state \cite{schollwock2011density,paeckel2019time,roggero2021entanglement}.
+The cutoff ($c$) in a SVD determines the threshold below which singular values are discarded when connecting two sites in a tensor network.
+The chosen cutoff selects singular values based on their magnitude, preserving only those above the specified tolerance.
+Specifically, setting $c=1$ retains only a single singular value during truncation, yielding a product state that reproduces the mean-field approximation, while $c=0$ keeps all singular values, allowing full many-body correlations to develop between sites.
 While this adaptive truncation can significantly reduce computational costs, it may also discard important information about the quantum state if the cutoff is too large~\cite{roggero2021entanglement,vidal2003efficient}.

 We evolve the many-body quantum state using a time-dependent Hamiltonian